AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Namespace_1.md

 # Namespaces

 A `Namespace` is a collection of SDS types, streams, and stream views.
-Namespace identifiers are unique within an account.
+Namespace identifiers are unique within an tenant.
 Requirements for Namespace IDs are the following:
 - Must contain 100 characters or fewer
 - Must only contain alphanumeric characters, underscores, dashes, spaces, and periods